These Three Methods Will Melt Your Chocolate Chips

 - Any kind of chopped chocolate or candy melts can be used in place of chocolate chips.

-- Stir with a spatula, making sure to scrape the bottom of the bowl.
+- Stir with a spatula and scrape the bottom of the bowl to incorporate all the ingredients.
 The moisture retention of wood spoons can lead to seizing, so avoid using them.

 - If you're going to use a microwave, don't try to melt more than a cup of chips at a time.